complete-dope/fin-models/posts/terms.md

 **Equity Capital** : Face value x No of shares

-**Weighted no. of shares** : This is used in EPS ( earnings per share ) and it takes (no. of days started / total days in a year ) * ( no. of  )
+**Weighted no. of shares** : This is used in EPS ( earnings per share ) and it takes (no. of days started / total days in a year ) * ( alloted no. of shares )

 [**Book Value**](generic_terms/BV.md) : The value of shareholder capital as per the Balance Sheet.
 Tangible Assets - Total Liability = Book Value

 **Market Value of company** : share_price x no of shares

 **Working Capital** : Reinvesting capital

 [**Derivative financial instruments**](generic_terms/DFI.md) : Companies invest in derivative instruments to hedge a % of their operational position

 **Grey Market** : Unofficial or unauthorized market where goods or financial instruments are bought and sold outside of the official distribution channels but not illegally

 **ETF** : These are a type of fund that is traded in the equity market